migueref/earthing-system/README.md

 ## Releases Code

-You can make calculations according to type of the building
+You can make calculations to get resistance and resistivity

 ## Features

 This repository was built with the following technologies:

-  - Materialize
+  - Angular 2
   - Ionic 2
   - Geolocation
+  - IndexedDB

 ## Connect with me